mr-jackpot/mr-jackpot/README.md

 - ⚡ Fun fact: ...
 -->

-I am working hard to level up my web development skills through dedication to personal learning!
-Please feel free to explore my pinned projects which displays what I have most recently been working on.
+I am working hard to level up my web development skills through dedicated personal learning!
+Please feel free to explore my pinned projects which display what I have most recently been working on.